 The COSC addresses the role of the parents/guardians, the students, and school, but also focuses on core values and model student behavior, rights and responsibilities of students, addressing student behavior, and disciplinary procedures.
 Furthermore teachers, counselors and administrators work to use a variety of progressive corrective or guidance strategies to correct the inappropriate behaviors.
 Differences in age and maturity are recognized in determining the types of corrective strategies to be taken.
 However, the procedures outlined in the COSC apply to all students under the jurisdiction of Miami-Dade County Public Schools.
 The COSC is in force during regular school hours, while students are being transported on a school bus and at such times and places - including but not necessarily limited to school-sponsored events, field trips, athletic functions and other activities - where appropriate school administrators have jurisdiction over students.

-Principals are authorized to take administrative action whenever a student's off-campus conduct poses a threat or danger to the safety of other students, staff, School Board members, any other members of the District Community, or school property may constitute behavior that has a substantial adverse impact on the educational environment requiring disciplinary action.
+Principals are authorized to take administrative action whenever a student's off-campus conduct poses a threat or danger to the safety of other students, staff, School Board members, any other members of the District Community, or school property, or when the student's off-campus conduct has a substantial adverse impact on the educational environment requiring disciplinary action.
 Types of behaviors range from acts that disrupt the orderly operation of the classroom, school functions, and extracurricular activities or approved transportation to the most serious acts of misconduct and violent actions that threaten life.

 The Code of Student Conduct outlines expected student behavior and a multitude of corrective strategies should misconduct occur.
 The COSC addresses students' rights and responsibilities pertaining to the right to learn; attendance; students' records; grades; free speech, expression and assembly; and publications.
 It also outlines parents' rights in regard to assuring their child's opportunity for an education.

-The Code of Student Conduct can be accessed by going to the following website: http://ehandbooks.dadescholgbtols.net/policies/90/index.htm.
-If you do not have access to the Internet, you may go to your child's school and request to review the Code of Student Conduct manual.
+Students or parents having problems interpreting the COSC should address concerns through the school principal.
+Additionally, should the concerns not be resolved at the school level, an appeal can be made at the region office and subsequently to the District.
+The COSC can be accessed by going to the following website: codeofconduct.dadeschools.net If you do not have access to the Internet, you may go to your child's school and request to review the Code of Student Conduct.

+Please take the time to review and discuss the importance of the Code of Student Conduct with your child or children.
+After reviewing the Code of Student Conduct, you and your child/children must sign, date, and return the accompanied Parent Receipt and Acknowledgement Form to your child's school within 5 school days.